 “Super Puma” is a powerful helicopter for search and rescue operations, however, it is becoming old through the times.
 At January 2018, Isavia declared they are not going to rebuild ground navigation equipment in small non-international Icelandic airports.
 Instead of updating current ILS and localizer systems, they are going to implement R-NAV approaches, based on navigation points with prescribed altitudes.
 And the process has started already, ILS disappeared in Húsavik and Sauðakrokur airports.

 The R-NAV approach requires special equipment on board an aircraft, which allow him to follow a prescribed track through precision connection to GPS satellite.
 The issue, that ICG helicopters do not equip to this standard.
-“I think old system is still operational.
+“I think the old system is still operational.
 As soon as it will be closed or discontinued, there will be difficulties”, said Ásgrímur Ásgrímsson.

 Sigurður Ásgeirsson has more details about navigation equipment in the helicopter he piloting “R-NAV?
 Not really.
-There is very old FMS system in two of the helicopters, but one does not have it.
-There is just navigation computer with GPS.
+There is a very old FMS system in two of the helicopters, but one does not have it.
+There is just a navigation computer with GPS.
 That is why we are in the face now either upgrading current helicopter or get new ones.
 Because in another case we will not be able to fly with these systems”.

 In other words, if the weather will be worse than the minimum for Visual flight rules (visibility 5 km, distance from clouds 1500 m horizontally and 1000 ft vertically), ICG will not be able to land in the airports without ILS or localizers.